Does this sound like you?

 Common Problems With Tank Cycling

-Ammonia stress.
+Ammonia stress and new tank syndrome.
 If the level of ammonia gets too high to where it’s at a toxic level for fish, you’ll need to change the water.
 Consider using an ammonia neutralizer if levels get too high.

 If you are using media or substrate from another tank, you run the risk of introducing algae and/or parasites into the new tank.